Alex-Viera/CurrencyConverter/README.md

 to complement the list and have alternatives to fiat money.
 ```

 ## Get started with the project
+Follow the steps below to download and run the app

-To run this app you'll need to install the Java Runtime Environment (JRE).
+* To run this app you'll need to install the Java Runtime Environment (JRE).
 You can do so from this link [jre-download](https://www.java.com/download/ie_manual.jsp)

+* Go to the released section
+* Select one source code format to download
+* Extract the file
+* Navigate to: `CurrencyConverter-1.0\Currency Converter\out\artifacts\Currency_Converter_jar`
+* Move the `.jar` file to the desktop (you can delete the remaining files if you want)
+* Double click to run the app

+## Disclaimer ⚠
+* This app uses static exchange rates to perform conversions, therefore it does not reflect actual market fluctuations.
+* The output format is predefined for two decimal places.